Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 • Congestion, especially after meals

-If your child is struggling with pediatric dysphagia, treatment from a speech therapist can help provide solutions for feeding and drinking issues, as well as help to minimize the risk of future complications.
+If your child is living with a speech disorder such as pediatric dysphagia, a speech therapist can help provide solutions for feeding and drinking issues, as well as help to minimize the risk of future complications.

 • Feeding strategies, such as moderating the rate of feeding